harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 :::info

-Presently this Feature is behind the Feature Flag `IDP_ENABLE_STAGE`, please contach with [Harness Support](mailto:support@harness.io) to enable it in your Account.
+Presently this Feature is behind the Feature Flag `IDP_ENABLE_STAGE`, please contact with [Harness Support](mailto:support@harness.io) to enable it in your Account.

 :::